 There's no better way to kick off the fall season than a visit to Wessel's Living History Farm for some pumpkin painting and a hay ride.
-The SAB hosts this event, where flannels and boots tend to be the dress code, and students are guaranteed to enjoy the famous midwestern combo of chili and cinnamon rolls.
+The SAB hosts this event, where flannels and boots tend to be the dress code, and students enjoy the famous midwestern combo of chili and cinnamon rolls.